Interpreting Temporal Graph Neural Networks with Koopman Theory: Background

-\subsubsection{\Glsentrylong{tg}}
+\glslocalreset{tg}

-\glslocalreset{tg} In the present work, we focus on~\glspl{tg}, i.e.~data that express spatial relations like graphs in which both node labels and the topology are time-dependent.
-For a formal treatment of~\glspl{tg} and recent reviews of methods and tasks applied on~\glspl{tg} and time series with dependencies expressed as a graph, we refer to~\cite{longa2023graph, cini2023graph, cini2023sparse}.
+\Glspl{tg} model data whose spatial relations are represented by a graph, and the node labels and topology are both time-dependent.
+For a formal treatment of~\glspl{tg} and recent reviews of methods and tasks applied to~\glspl{tg} and time series with dependencies expressed as a graph, we refer to~\cite{longa2023graph, cini2025graph, cini2023sparse}.

 In this work, we rely on the following definition of~\gls{tg}.